gbv/coli-rich/README.md

 ## Overview

 This repository contains several helper scripts to build an automatic workflow.

 PICA+ records are read and written in newline-delimited [PICA/JSON](http://format.gbv.de/pica/json).

-To view PICA/JSON records in human readable format use `catmandu`:
+To view PICA/JSON records in human readable format use `catmandu`, e.g.:

-    catmandu convert ndjson to pp < data/records.full.ndjson
+    catmandu convert ndjson to pp < data/records.reduced.ndjson

+Run `make` to execute the scripts with some examples.

 ### ppn2pica